MingyuKim-2933/MingyuKim-2933/README.md

 ### I'm Mingyu Kim 👋

 ### About me
-- 🎓   Studying Department of Intelligence Aritificial Intelligence at the Korea University.
+- 🎓   I'm a Master's degree at the Department of Intelligence Aritificial Intelligence, Korea University.

 - ✍️   Passionate about NLP and Computer Vision